-We show how QRVO stock compares to 2,000+ US-based stocks, and to peers in the Electronic Technology sector and Semiconductors industry.
+We show how QRVO stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Semiconductor and Related Device Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Qorvo is an American semiconductor company that designs, manufactures, and supplies radio-frequency systems for applications that drive wireless and broadband communications, as well as foundry services.
 The company, which trades on NASDAQ, was created by the merger of TriQuint Semiconductor and RF Micro Devices, which was announced in 2014 and completed on January 1, 2015.
 The headquarters for the company originally were in both Hillsboro, Oregon , and Greensboro, North Carolina , but in mid-2016 the company began referring to its North Carolina site as its exclusive headquarters.
 Qorvo was created on January 1, 2015, with the merger of TriQuint Semiconductor and RF Micro Devices .
 In June 2015, the new company became a component of the S&P 500, replacing tobacco company Lorillard.
 At the time of joining the S&P 500, Qorvo was valued at $12 billion.
 The company employs more than 8,000 people.
 As of mid-2016, the Oregon plant alone was employing almost 1,000 people.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.